BhaskaraGB/Multiple-myeloma/README.md

 #### *DepMAP_ADA2B_Effect.R*

 This script processes the data to summarize mean CRISPR scores and expression values for ADA2B gene by lineage, and generates a scatter plot with labeled points for low CRISPR scores, highlighting specific cell lineages.

+#### *DepScore_SAGA_components.R*
+This script performs data analysis and visualization for the study of SAGA subunits dependency scores in multiple myeloma (MM) cell lines.
+It processes CRISPR dependency scores and expression data, categorizes genes based on their module, and generates box plots to visualize the dependency scores of different genes across various cell lines.